yym68686/uni-api/README.md

 - How should I configure different timeouts for different endpoints or streaming modes?

-Use `timeout_policy` when timeout depends on endpoint, stream mode, provider, engine, model, method, or role. `model_timeout` is still supported as the backward-compatible fallback; `timeout_policy` is the more precise rule system.
+Use `timeout_policy` when timeout depends on endpoint, stream mode, semantic request type, provider, engine, model, method, or role. `model_timeout` is still supported as the backward-compatible fallback; `timeout_policy` is the more precise rule system.

 ```yaml
 preferences: